loonghao/python-api-1/README.md

 # Fox Render Farm / Renderbus cloud rendering Python API
 We provide a simple Python-based API for using our cloud rendering service.
-This is the official API that is maintained by Fox Render Farm / Renderbus RD team.
-The API has been tested ok with python2.7.10 and requests 2.11.1
+This is the official API that is maintained by Fox Render Farm / Renderbus R&D team

 The latest version can always be found at https://github.com/renderbus/python-api